MICA: Multivariate Infini Compressive Attention for Time Series Forecasting: Results

-\paragraph{Global attention: simpler configurations suffice.} Channel inclusion and exclusion variants perform comparably within gate types, with no statistically significant differences across architectures (Figs.~\ref{fig:mica_variant_cd_moment} and~\ref{fig:mica_variant_cd_patchtst}).
-This has a practical implication: channel inclusion variants can be prioritized, avoiding the exclusion step and reducing computation.
-Regarding channel aggregation weights, uniform weighting achieves the best average rank of 1.722, outperforming static (2.500) and dynamic (2.389) variants, both of which still improve over the vanilla \PatchTST\ baseline (3.389) as shown in Table~\ref{tab:mae_weighted_channels_ablation}.
+\paragraph{Global attention: simpler configurations suffice.} Channel inclusion and exclusion variants perform comparably across datasets with no statistically significant differences.
+Uniform channel weighting achieves the best average rank (1.7), outperforming static (2.5) and dynamic (2.4) variants, both still improving over the channel-independent \PatchTST\ baseline (3.4), as shown in Table~\ref{tab:mae_weighted_channels_ablation}.